Small Business Incentive Schemes

 The following services from both provincial and national departments are available to young entrepreneurs, to support the venture and get businesses off the ground.

 The Western Cape Department of Economic Development and Tourism offers a variety of programmes to develop and grow the small business sector.
-Find out what support and services are available from the unit.
+Find out what support and services are available from the Department.

 JASA runs the following 3 programmes that encourage youth entrepreneurship: